The Lord's Prayer

 What would be the point of having all the material things one's heart could desire, but not have God's Presence?
 Living in a palace would be misery without God's peace and joy in my heart.
 When I pray for my Daily Bread, my foremost thought is that I want to feel God come near me.
 I want to lean on His bosom.
 I want to dance with Him among the stars.
 I want to enter into the chambers of His heart.
 I want to always be aware of Him in my thoughts throughout the day.

 I am still at a juvenile stage in this regard, but I feel Him reaching out towards me as I reach towards Him, and bringing my soul into His Presence.
 I do not want my Saviour to be far from my thoughts.
-I want His companionship throughout the day.
-To me, this is the most important part of my Daily Bread, and I hope it always will be.
+I want His companionship 24 hours around the clock.
+To me, this is the most important part of my Daily Bread, and I hope it always will be, and for you, as well.

 Your word have I hid in my heart, that I might not sin against you.